How to Start a Texas Business

 Austin, TX 78711

-Step #8: Obtain Texas Business Licenses
+Step #6: Obtain Texas business licenses

 The official Texas State website is a good resource for specific information regarding permit, license and registration requirements.